 - Glen Helen Gorge is really beautiful at sunset and is within a short walking distance from the hotel or camping.

-- Redbank Gorge is the most secluded gorge, and more difficult to reach.
+- Redbank Gorge is the most secluded gorge and is more difficult to reach.
 So if you only have one day in West MacDonnell NP, I would skip this one.

 Below you can find practical information and some tips for visiting West MacDonnell Mountain Ranges.